Welcome to Thrive

 Understanding Neuro-developmental Delay

-At Thrive, we specialise in working with children who show signs of neuro-developmental delay.
+At Think Thrive Ltd, we specialise in working with children who show signs of neuro-developmental delay.
 This simply means there's an immaturity in how their central nervous system is functioning.
 We often see this highlighted by the presence of retained primitive reflexes.

 What are Primitive Reflexes?